Back to Blog

 Decline in Personal Hygiene

 Unwashed clothes worn repeatedly, poor grooming, infrequent bathing, or neglecting dental care are signs that your parent is struggling with basic self-care tasks.
+This often indicates a need for more comprehensive support than in-home care can provide.

 06